smooth80/bouncer.js/README.md

 ## 1. The Flow (!)

+STEP 1: Before Connection
 - client -> connects websocket to bouncer server on ws:// or wss:// protocol
 - server -> waits for handshake / join event (which is defined in config.join)

+STEP 2: Connection
 - client -> sends handshake / join event with topic aka room name aka plugin name
-- server -> initializes a plugin associated with that room to that client's websocket
+- server -> plugin associated with that room joins client to room and starts to listen
+- server -> broadcasts to all the people of that room that mentioned client joined

+STEP 3: After Connection
+- client -> does some actions (emits, receives)
+- server -> plugin responds to the actions

+STEP 4: Finish Connection
+- client -> disconnects after some time
+- server -> broadcasts to all other people from the room that client left (config.leave)

+## 2. Configuration

-### Call to `new BouncerJs()`
+### A call to `new BouncerJs(userConfig)` creates a bouncer instance

 <p>
-  It is ready to receive any of the following props as constructor parameters:
+  It is ready to receive any number of the following props if any as constructor parameters:
 </p>

 ```javascript